Gianatmaja/ML-Pipeline-for-Rental-Prices-Prediction/README.md

 Post training, the trained model will be exported, and will be used alongside the test data for model testing (`components / test_regression_model/`).

+The main tools that support the development of this pipeline are described below.

 ### MLflow Project

 Each step of the pipeline follows the format of an MLflow project, which in our case, contains the following files: